-- Arrive to your destination early & do more activities.
+- Arrive at your destination early & do more activities.

 - Lower lines through security.

-- Plane is less likely behind schedule (typically planes on early flights landed the night before).
+- The plane is less likely behind schedule (typically planes on early flights landed the night before).

-- If you’re flight gets cancelled or delayed, you’ll most likely get on another flight since you were amongst the first ones there.
+- If your flight gets canceled or delayed, you’ll most likely get on another flight since you were amongst the first ones there.

 - Much more…

 In short, there are a plethora of reasons to book an “early bird” or “red eye” flight.